xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 # CHAPTER 6 Paradoxes Galore!

+The birth-weight paradox, with which we ended Chapter 5, is representative of a surprisingly large class of paradoxes that reflect the tensions between causation and association.
+The tension starts because they stand on two different rungs of the Ladder of Causation and is aggravated by the fact that human intuition operates under the logic of causation, while data conform to the logic of probabilities and proportions.
+Paradoxes arise when we misapply the rules we have learned in one realm to the other.

+## The perplexing monty hall problem

+TODO

 # CHAPTER 7 Beyond Adjustment: The Conquest of Mount Intervention

 # CHAPTER 8 Counterfactuals: Mining Worlds That Could Have Been